TutsWiki/source/content/blog/linux/install-software-linux.md

 ```

 ### rpm
-In addition to the yum command you can also use the rpm command to interact with the package manager.
+In addition to the `yum` command, you can also use the `rpm` command to interact with the package manager.

 #### List installed packages using rpm
 ```bash